 Instructions

 - In a large bowl, add flour, cornmeal, baking powder, baking soda, and salt.
 Whisk to combine and remove clumps.
-(Or, add to a food processor and pulse a few times).
+You can alternatively add to a food processor and pulse a few times.

-- Grate cold butter using the large side of a box grater and add to flour mixture, along with shredded cheese and diced jalapenos.
-Stir to combine.
-Or, use a pastry cutter to cut cubed butter into flour mixture, then add cheese and jalapenos and stir to combine.
-(Or, add butter to food processor and pulse until butter is pea sized, then pour into a bowl, add cheese and jalapenos, and stir to combine).
+- Grate cold butter using the large side of a box grater and add to flour mixture, tossing to combine.
+You can also use a pastry cutter to cut cubed butter into flour mixture or add flour mixture to food processor and pulse until butter is pea sized.
+If using a food processor, pour mixture into a large bowl then add cheese and jalapenos and stir to combine.

 - Gently pat dough with lightly floured hands into a large, flat rectangle, about 10-12 inches wide and about ¾ inch thick.
 Keep extra flour nearby and continually flour the surface, dough, and your hands as needed.
 Fold dough rectangle in half, turn to the right to make your new rectangle horizontal, and gently pat back into a large rectangle.
 Repeat 4 times, folding your dough 5 times in total.
 Pat dough into a large rectangle, about 1 inch thick.